bcgov/mobile-developer-guide/docs/getting_started.md

 #### Application/bundle ID

-The Google application ID and Apple bundle ID should be in the form `gov.bc.ca.appname`.
+The Google application ID and Apple bundle ID should be in the form `ca.bc.gov.appname`.

 The ID must be unique across all apps published under the Province's accounts.
 The Developer Experience Team will work with you to ensure a unique ID.